submariner-io/enhancements/submariner/OVN-Interconnect.md

 ### SubmarinerRouteAgentPod

 The Submariner Route-agent pod will be responsible for creating the SubmarinerGWRoute CR.
-It will be used only for OVN CNI right now.
+It will be used only for OVN CNI.
 For every
 RemoteEndpointCreated event a SubmarinerGWRoute CR will be created.
 The nextHop will be the interface IP through which we can reach the cable driver.
 In the case of OVN it will be the IP of ovn-k8s-mp0 interface.

 The SubmarinerNonGWRoute CRD will also be created by Submariner Route-agent.
 It will have the list of remote endpoints connected to the gateway.
-The nexthop will be the transit switch IP of the G/W node.
+The nextHop will be the transit switch IP of the G/W node.
 If the transit switch IP is missing this CRD will not be created, which means it is a non-IC setup.

-The Routeagent  will have these controllers added to it and the one running in gateway node responds to the CRUD operations.
+The RouteAgent  will have these controllers added to it and the one running in gateway node responds to the CRUD operations.

 #### SubmarinerGWRoute CR Controller